Dalton and Tomich white logo

 If you find yourself experiencing a riparian rights conflict, we can help.

-Dalton & Tomich are Michigan-based attorneys who have decades of experience in the various types of waterways in Michigan and your rights to access them.
-We can quickly assess your case, help you understand your rights, protect property values, and fight for the ability to enjoy your home, or operate your business as desired.
+Dalton & Tomich are Michigan-based attorneys with decades of experience in the various types of waterways in Michigan and your rights to access them.
+We can quickly assess your case, help you understand your rights, protect property values, and fight for the ability to enjoy your home or operate your business as desired.

-Together, we preserve the beauty, navigability, and responsible use of our lakes and waterways.
+Together, we preserve our lakes and waterways’ beauty, navigability, and responsible use.

 If you find yourself experiencing a riparian rights conflict, we can help.